 Miss Csiba and Ms Springer

-Reading in Year 2
+Reading in Year 1 and Year 2

 We have a special book bag and a brand new reading record that we must ensure we have with us every day.
 We are able to change our school reading books as soon as we have finished them and there is a parent's signature in our reading record.
 As our reading progresses, the length of our books tend to grow and changing regularly isn't always possible.
-It is important, however, that we read as much as possible and as Year 2 children, the minimum our teachers would like us to spend time reading at home is three times a week.
+It is important, however, that we read as much as possible and as Year 1 and 2 children, the minimum our teachers would like us to spend time reading at home is three times a week.

 Woodhall Spa Library